-4 Metha, Kala, Susan M. Gabbard, and Vanessa Barrat, eds.
-2005.
-Findings from the National Agricultural Workers Survey (NAWS) 1997-1998.
-Washington D.C.: U.S. Department of Labor.
+3 Ibid (7).

+salaries.
+4 The study sample includes wages of managers and supervisors, resulting in a definite upward skewing.
+Nevertheless, the figures still show farmworkers earning at or below poverty level:

+Average Farmworker Salary, NAWS 2005 2007 Federal Poverty Guidelines, HHS Living Wage for Immokalee, FL 5 Individual income \$10,000 - 12,499 \$10,210 \$18,486 Household income \$15,000-17,499 \$20,650 (family of four) \$44, 993 (family of four)
-5 Living Wage Calculator.
-Poverty in America Web Site.
-Pennsylvania State University. http://www.livingwage.geog.psu.edu> with their employers.
-Due to the seasonal and unpredictable nature of agricultural work, therefore, farmworkers face periods of long hours with no overtime pay and yet, "on average, experience rates of unemployment double those of wage and salary workers."6

-(4) Thirty years of stagnant piece rates in the tomato harvest: Tomato pickers often toil 10-12 hour days in grueling conditions and earn no benefits whatsoever.
+- (3) No right to overtime or to organize: As a result of intentional exclusion from key New Deal labor reform measures, including the National Labor Relations Act and the Fair Labor Standards Act, farmworkers do not have the right to overtime pay or the right to organize and collectively bargain with their employers.
+Due to the seasonal and unpredictable nature of agricultural work, farmworkers face periods of long hours with no overtime pay and yet, "on average, experience rates of unemployment double those of wage and salary workers."
+6 - (4) Thirty years of stagnant piece rates in the tomato harvest: Tomato pickers often toil 10-12 hour days in grueling conditions and earn no benefits whatsoever.
 Like textile workers at the turn of the last century, tomato harvesters are still paid by the piece.
 The average piece rate today is 50 cents for every 32-lb bucket of tomatoes they pick, a rate that has remained virtually stagnant for more than three decades.
-At the current rate, a worker must pick more than 2.25 tons of tomatoes to earn minimum wage in a typical 10-hour workday-nearly twice the amount a worker had to pick to earn minimum wage thirty years ago.

-To put this into perspective, if the 1980 piece rate of 40 cents per 32-lb bucket had simply kept up with inflation, it would equal \$1.06/bucket in 2010.7 Thus, in real terms, per bucket, tomato pickers today actually earn about half of what they earned 30 years ago.

-(5) Modern-day slavery: In the most extreme conditions, farmworkers are held against their will and forced to work for little or no pay, facing conditions that meet the stringent legal standards for prosecution under modern-day slavery statutes.
+At the current rate, a worker must pick nearly 2.5 tons of tomatoes to earn minimum wage in a typical 10-hour workday nearly twice the amount a worker had to pick to earn minimum wage thirty years ago.
+To put this into perspective, if the 1980 piece rate of 40 cents per 32-lb bucket had simply kept up with inflation, it would equal \$1.11/bucket in 2012.
+Thus, in real terms, per bucket, tomato pickers today actually earn significantly less than half of what they earned 30 years ago. - (5) Modern-day slavery: In the most extreme conditions, farmworkers have been held against their will and forced to work for little or no pay, facing conditions that meet the stringent legal standards for prosecution under modern-day slavery statutes.
 Federal Civil Rights officials have successfully prosecuted seven slavery operations involving over 1,000 workers in Florida's fields since 1997, prompting one federal prosecutor to call Florida "ground zero for modern-day slavery."
 In 2010, federal prosecutors indicted two more forced labor rings operating in Florida.
+Modern-day slavery operations do not take place in a vacuum.
+Rather, they occur at the far end of a spectrum of labor abuses faced by farmworkers, including sub-poverty annual earnings, the denial of common workplace protections, and the prevalence of sexual harassment, verbal abuse, and wage theft.
+As U.S. Senator Bernie Sanders has explained, "The norm is a disaster, and the extreme is slavery."